johnbntn/dat/README.md

 ## Contributing

-If you want to extend the tool, start with `gen_info.ml` to understand the source code.
+If you want to extend the tool, start with `gen_info.ml` to understand the source code, then fork and make a PR.